Ale210501/Cyber-Security/README.md

 ## Overview

 **Red Horse** is a university cybersecurity project designed to simulate a black-box penetration test using social engineering techniques.
 The scenario involves impersonating tipsters within a Telegram group to lure victims into downloading a malicious file hidden behind a sports betting suggestion.
 The objective is to raise awareness about malware distribution tactics and defensive countermeasures.
+If you want to see what we have done, click on this link [https://bit.ly/VideoRedHorse](RedHorse).

 ## Objectives